Achieving Business Growth by Sharing Ideas and Solving Problems

 Galvanise action

-The purpose of thought leadership
+The purpose of creating content

-However, this takes work.
+But this takes work.

 Sharing thoughts and insights to shift perspectives or galvanise action requires several things initially: trust, credibility, and patience, and not necessarily in that order.